crackfarmer/merakialerts/README.md

 # Description
-This nodejs app takes incoming Meraki Alert webhooks, and sends the alert information to either Slack, Microsoft Teams, or Telegram.
+This nodejs app takes incoming Meraki Alert webhooks, and sends the alert information to Slack, Microsoft Teams, Discord, or Telegram.

 # Running
 ```